 Helen Lee Bouygues

 If you’ve ever identified with this meme, you’re already familiar with the cognitive bias known as the normalcy bias.

-As the months dragged on, it became clear that the pandemic was going to last longer than many of us and many experts predicted at the outset.
+As the months dragged on, it became clear that the pandemic was going to last longer than many of us and many experts predicted.
 But the desire to get back to “normal” created a new situation.
 We’ve now seen segments of the population fight against virus-mitigating options like masks and social distancing, and more recently, against vaccination.
 Many more people began traveling and gathering indoors before health experts recommended it.
-Their desire for “normal” trumped what was a large-scale, global disaster, and it also meant they could dismiss personal and community safety norms.
+Their desire for “normal” trumped what was a large-scale, global disaster.
+It also meant they could dismiss personal and community safety norms.

 The now-infamous decision Blockbuster made to turn down Netflix’s offer for acquisition in the early 2000s is a well-documented case of normalcy bias in the corporate sector.

 Why does this happen and how can we counteract this?
-At the Reboot Foundation we are dedicated to advancing critical thinking skills, which can help people identify and overcome their own biases.
-Critical thinking skills also help us understand why people around us are behaving the way they are, and can help us find broader solutions that appeal to majorities.
+The Reboot Foundation is dedicated to advancing critical thinking skills, which can help people identify and overcome their own biases.
+Critical thinking skills also help us understand why people around us are behaving the way they are.
+And they help us find broader solutions that appeal to majorities.

 In the case of normalcy bias, there are several critical thinking skills we can employ to ascertain if a given situation is really dangerous to our health and well-being.
 Here are some questions to ask when you find yourself in a situation where you may be succumbing to normalcy bias:

 - Is my decision-making process based on what I have learned, or what other people have told me?
 Collaboration can be a powerful tool.
-However, in situations where you might need to make a decision for yourself, you will need to determine whether you are acting rationally and independently on the information you’ve gathered, or whether you’ve simply adopted the ideas of others as your own.
+However, in situations where you might need to make a decision for yourself, you will need to ask yourself the following questions.
+Are you acting rationally and independently on the information you’ve gathered?
+Or, have you simply adopted the ideas of others as your own?

 - Do I have evidence and data to support my thinking or is my proof anecdotal?
-Human beings are built to understand complex situations via storytelling.
+Human beings understand complex situations through storytelling.
 It is our primary way to understand the world around us.
-However, we need to be mindful in situations like a natural disaster or a widespread disease, relying on anecdotal evidence can cause us to reject collective data that might tell us something different.
+However, we need to be mindful in situations like a natural disaster or a widespread disease.
+In these cases, relying on anecdotal evidence can cause us to reject collective data that might tell us something different.
 A common example is to rely on a single story of one person’s experience,

 - Am I comfortable with being wrong?
 Our biases are incredibly convincing!
-Evolutionarily, we are primed to make quick judgements and decisions to persevere.
+Evolutionarily, we have learned to make quick judgements and decisions to persevere.
 To counteract them, we must first contend with the possibility that our initial thinking and gut reactions are potentially incorrect.
 Only then can critical thinking move us to new and helpful information.

 It’s important to remember that biases are common, and that all of us have them.
 They can even be helpful.
 For example, normalcy bias can prevent us from overreacting to events that are not actually dangerous.
 Our ability to rationalize and adapt to different situations has been incredibly helpful, evolutionarily.
 It allows us to innovate and explore and to find new solutions to new challenges.